 Driving time: 2hrs return trip.
 Distance covered: 115km

-We started our explorations with a day trip to Glenorchy – a small lake-side town 45km from Queenstown.
-The winding road from Queenstown to Glenorchy follows the shoreline of Lake Wakatipu and it is pretty much a continuous 45-km long photo opportunity.
+We started our explorations with a day trip to Glenorchy – a small lake-side town 46km north of Queenstown.
+The winding road from Queenstown to Glenorchy follows the shoreline of Lake Wakatipu, and it is pretty much a continuous 46-km long photo opportunity.
 Even though we were seeing it on an overcast day.

 Driving time: approx. 4hrs.
 Distance covered: 287km each way

 Due to our time constraints, we opted for an organized tour to Milford Sound.
 And it was a great decision in the end.
 Our driver provided an entertaining running commentary for the entire 4 hours of the journey to the fjord.